wp-plugins/smart-slider-2/readme.txt

 4. Screenshot from the backend, which will help you through the set up process with easily understandable features.

 == Changelog ==

+= 2.1.5 =
+* Feature: Slider can show up with fade after the page loaded - prevent glitches

 = 2.1.4 =
 * Fix: Shortcode list box doesn't show sliders when there were no slides